-406 MHz Emergency Beacon Testing Instructions for Completing the Test Request Form Please complete the test request form only after you have read the SARSAT Policy on Non-Distress Transmissions and determined that you have a requirement to test that fits within one of the noted exceptions: Self-Test Transmission, Built-in Test Transmission, Test Protocol Transmission, or Operational Protocol Transmission.
-Submission deadlines: 1-3 beacons - 48 hours (2 business days) prior to first event 4-6 beacons - 30 days before first event 7+ beacons - test/training not allowed Use email to submit your request to the relevant agency: USAF: AFRCC.Console@us.af.mil The USAF Program POC will be responsible for coordinating all USAF, other uniformed services, Civil Air Patrol, state, test, training, and exercise requests.
-HQS-DG-M-406-TEST-Request@uscg.mil USCG: The USCG Program POC will be responsible for coordinating all USCG and USCG Auxiliary test, training, and exercise requests.
-NOAA: beacon.test@noaa.gov The NOAA Program POC will be responsible for coordinating all other requests for test, training, and exercise.
-The requestor should complete all required information on Page 1 of the form, including: Requestor Contact information: All pertinent contact information should be included as noted.
-Reason for Request: Provide justification on why the test should be conducted and details on if, and how, the alert should be distributed.
+406 MHz Emergency Beacon Testing Instructions for Completing the Test Request Form

+Please complete the test request form only after you have read the SARSAT Policy on Non-Distress Transmissions and determined that you have a requirement to test that fits within one of the exceptions noted in the Policy.

+Submission deadlines: 1-3 beacons - 72 hours (3 business days) prior to first event

+4-6 beacons - 30 days before first event 7+ beacons - Test/training not allowed

+Use email to submit your request to the relevant agency:

+USAF: AFRCC.Console@us.af.mil

+The USAF Program POC will be responsible for coordinating all USAF, other uniformed services, Civil Air Patrol, state, test, training, and exercise requests.

+USCG: HQS-DG-M-406-TEST-Request@uscg.mil

+The USCG Program POC will be responsible for coordinating all USCG and USCG Auxiliary test, training, and exercise requests.

+NOAA: beacon.test@noaa.gov

+The NOAA Program POC will be responsible for coordinating all other requests for test, training, and exercise.

+The requestor should complete all required information on Page 1 of the form, including:

+- Requestor Contact information: All pertinent contact information should be included as noted. - Reason for Request: Provide justification on why the test should be conducted and details on if and how the alert should be distributed.
 This information is vital to ensuring that the proper coordination can be made with the USMCC and test coordinator.
-If more space is needed than is available on the form, please attach a separate page.
-Activation Details: Provide on-site coordinator contact info, proposed start/end time, duration and location of test.
+If more space is needed than is available on the form, please attach a separate page. - Activation Details: Provide on-site coordinator contact info, proposed start/end time, duration and location of test.
 Most importantly, provide the 15-hex ID and other identifying information for the beacon(s) being tested.
 If more space is needed than is available on the form, please attach a separate page.